Azure/azure-sdk/docs/dotnet/introduction.md

 See [model type guidelines](#dotnet-service-models-namespace) for details.

-TODO: This set of namespaces needs to be updated.

 ### Support for Mocking {#dotnet-mocking}

 All client libraries must support mocking to enable non-live testing of service clients by customers.